tsugiproject/tsugi-build/vhost/README.md

     -rw-r--r-- 1 root root 1662 Jan 14 16:27 test.tsugicloud.org.conf
     -rw-r--r-- 1 root root  354 Jan 14 16:27 test.tsugicloud.org.config.php

-Not that both the Apache configuration *and* the Tsugi configuration for the vhost are here.
+Note that both the Apache configuration *and* the Tsugi configuration for the vhost are here.
 The Tsugi `/var/sites/ihts.pr4e.com/tsugi/config.php` includes the `config.php` in this Apache configuration folder.